rawmean/homebridge/README.md

+# This is an older version of Homebridge that uses shims.
+Since then the author has updated it to use plugins.
+You should go to https://github.com/nfarina/homebridge for the latest version.

+This work is not mine.
+I just created a shim for Insteaon.

 # HomeBridge

 HomeBridge is a lightweight NodeJS server you can run on your home network that emulates the iOS HomeKit API.
 It includes a set of "shims" (found in the [accessories](accessories/) and [platforms](platforms/) folders) that provide a basic bridge from HomeKit to various 3rd-party APIs provided by manufacturers of "smart home" devices.